epicnerd1990/hawgts/widgets/DCW/TO-DO.md

     - ~~Working on box1size flow and global formulas - box1dir1 and box1dir2~~
     - ~~Temp 1 column support added~~
     - ~~Make pad calc work for 1 and 2 rows and 1 and 2 columns~~
-- ~~Fix devicosize - Change check for row 2 for a check of the height of widget and settings icon visibility.
+- ~~Fix deviceiconcalc - Change check for row 2 for a check of the height of widget and settings icon visibility.
 Shrink if widgetwidth <= deviceiconsize + iconpaddingstack * 2~~
 - ~~Check Box 1 hidden and mini sizes before continuing~~
 - ~~`Entities to go between --4 and --5?`~~
 - ~~`box1size > box1dir1size`~~